 Cape Schanck Lighthouse & Museum - one of the few light stations still operating today.
 Established in 1857 it offers visitors a glimpse of the past.
 Explore the light tower and historic outbuildings.
 Cape Schanck Road, Cape Schanck.
 Phone (03) 5988 6184

 Craft Markets - The Mornington Peninsula is well known as being the home of the Red Hill market but every week the Mornington Peninsula hosts several community markets including the popular 'Main Street Market' every Wednesday in Mornington's main shopping precinct.
-The Markets Association of Victoria website gives details of other weekend markets on the Mornington Peninsula.

 The Bottom Drawer Antique Centre - a rambling old building containing over 20 dealers.
 Tearoom available.
 Mornington-Tyabb Road, Moorooduc.
 Phone: 5978 8677.